top of page

 You will wake up either in the surgical room after the team as laid your legs back down and covered you, but you probably will wake up back in the room where you began the day which is now your recovery room.

 Everyone wakes up differently.
-The team will observe once.
 Once you're more aware, they will offer your juice and crackers.

 After 30 to 60 minutes, you should be able to go home with your driver.